The FourFourTwo Preview: QPR vs Man City

 While Manuel Pellegrini's appointment was initially seen as a refreshing change to Roberto Mancini's rather militarian approach to his players, the affable Chilean is now apparently 'not tough enough' with the Blues blowing a two-goal lead in Moscow and failing to turn around losing positions in three subsequent setbacks.

-There’s oodles of time left, of course, and Sunday’s nervy derby win over United was supposed to kick-start the Blues after back-to-back beatings by West Ham and Newcastle.
+There’s oodles of time left, of course, and Sunday’s nervy derby win over United was supposed to kick-start the Blues after back-to-back beatings by against West Ham and Newcastle.

 But after another disappointing home display in Europe, Saturday evening’s clash at QPR – similar to the one at Aston Villa a month ago – takes on added importance going into an international break.